 Pupil Free Days: 28 February 28 April 29 May (Catholic Day) 23 July 24 July

-End of Semester Reports Parents will receive their children’s End of Year reports on 11 December.
+End of Semester Reports Parents received their children’s End of Year reports on Wednesday.
 It is important to note that: • Expected progress is the maintenance of a grade. • If the student receives the same grade for two consecutive reports, they have made progress.

 If you require an interview with your child’s class teacher to discuss the report, these will be conducted on Tuesday 17 December.
 Please ring Mrs Nagy at the office or see your class teacher to make an appointment, if required.